 The absolute level and rate of change of PSA are important.
 A raised PSA may be either transient i.e. temporary or sustained and persistent.
 PSA varies by as much as 33% between tests, although not usually as much.
 For example, if the PSA is 3 ng/ml on 1 occasion, it may go down to 2 ng/ml or even up to 4 ng/ml on another occasion without being significant.
 This may be just normal variation in PSA measurements.

 Therefore, several readings over time (e.g. 1 per month or every 3 months) may be needed to determine if a raised PSA is genuine or due to a temporary aberration.
 After several readings have been made, it is possible to calculate the PSA velocity, rate of change or doubling time, which may give additional information as to the chance or severity of prostate cancer.
+Some experts believe that any one PSA level above 3 should be investigated further because the variation in PSA is not reliable and no one threshold of normal completely rules out cancer of the prostate.

 It is important to remember that PSA is just one factor to be considered when considering the risk or severity of prostate cancer.